aayars/stompy/README.txt

 pip install Mastodon.py

 2) With a normal user account, create an app in the "Development" tab of your Mastodon settings.
+This is the account that mitigation will be active for.
+The script currently only directly supports one user, multi-user support may be a thing that gets added later.

 Give it the following scopes:

 read:accounts
 read:blocks
 read:follows